infini7y-mind/web_aa/content/about.md

 Just like most night owls :)

-If you ever talk to me, you'll understand I'm a curious guy that likes to ask questions about almost everything.
-I love to learn, that's why Google is a good friend of mine!
+If you ever talk to me, you'll understand I'm a curious guy that likes to ask questions about almost everything... i.e. I love to learn!

-Now I'm trying to build my relationship with Copilot too :p
+That's why I spend most of my time googling and trying to understand how to befriend both Copilot and ChatGPT :p

+God and my wife are the only allowed on my sudoers file!!

 &nbsp;